The data that Curtin researchers create has an incredible value.

 Due to complications around research funding agreements, collaborative projects, ethical guidelines, shared datasets and institutional policies, data ownership can be confusing.
 If there are no formal agreements or guidelines, you should clarify the ownership of the data and the implications as soon as possible and keep this information in writing, the same way you would with an authorship agreement.
 These discussions could include parties such as:

 In general, Curtin students retain ownership of their data, as outlined in the Intellectual Property Policy.
 Curtin staff should refer to the Intellectual Property Policy, the Intellectual Property Procedures and the Research Data and Primary Materials Policy.
+Any staff who are considering making their code openly licenced should consult with the Commercialisation Team and the Curtin Intellectual Property Policy and Procedures.

 Any researcher conducting research in collaboration with an organisation external to Curtin should obtain a written agreement outlining the ownership of the research data.
 This agreement may also include details around particular storage and access requirements and who is responsible for meeting those requirements.